alicevillar/sfa_api/README.md

 ## 2.2.
 Microservice Architecture

 > :small_orange_diamond: Design based on a microservice architecture, using MVC (Model-View-Controller) pattern.
 SFA-API is connected to a NASA Open API APOD, which returns the picture of the day.
-For this, we had to sign up for a NASA developer key, which you find [here](https://api.nasa.gov/).
+For this, we had to sign up for a NASA developer key, which you can find [here](https://api.nasa.gov/).

 * [Microsservice Architecture - High level system design (HLD) diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/microservice_architecture.pdf)